Final Exams at the Law Library

 Time to Be Kind

 As exams loom, here is our semi-annual, gentle reminder about noise in the library and in Wood Hall.
-Please remember that everyone is feeling a little anxious this time of year.
-You can help each other reduce some of those stress levels by demonstrating the following courteous behaviors.
+Please remember that everyone is feeling a bit anxious this time of year.

 Turn your cell phone to silent; everyone will appreciate your thoughtfulness if you do.